nproellochs/textsampler/README.md

 ### Example: Sampling text from built-in text source

 The following example shows how to sample words from a built-in text source (“english\_words”).
-The result is a dataframe containing five random words.
+The result is a data frame containing five random words.

 ``` r